Zoddy/cushion/README.md

 * one param: you will get the complete configuration
 * two params: you will get all options of the specific section
 * three params: you will get the content of the specific option
-* four params: you set a specific option to the new value
+* four params: you set a specific option to the new value, or you delete the given option, if you set value to null

 ```
 cushion.config(callback)